isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-december.md

 ### <a name="categories"></a>Categorias

 - Data: 2020-12-17
-- Cresça o seu Negócio
+- Expanda o seu Negócio

 ### <a name="impacted-audience"></a>Audiência impactada